A Brief Introduction to Shannon's Information Theory: Information and Entropy

 \begin{definition} Let $X$ be a random variable, taking value $x_i$ with probability $p_i$, for $1\leq i \leq n$.
 Then, the quantity $I(p_i)={\log \frac{1}{p_i}}$ is the amount of {\emph{information}} encoded in $x_i$ (or $p_i$), while the average amount of information $\sum_{i=1}^n p_i \times {\log \frac{1}{p_i}}$ is called the {\emph{Shannon entropy}} of the random variable $X$ (or the distribution $P$), and denoted by $H(X)$. \end{definition}

+To the best of our knowledge, the approach of obtaining the expression for the Shannon entropy we presented above seems having not been discussed much in the literature.
+Usually, the expression for information is first derived via certain approach, and then the expression for entropy follows as the expectation.

+Note that from the derivation of the Shannon entropy, if a distribution $X$ has Shannon entropy $H(X)$, then there are approximately $K=2^{T[H(X)+o(1)]}$ sequences satisfying the distribution for $T$ being large enough.

-\emph{Question}: among all possible probability distributions, which distribution gives the largest Shannon entropy?
+\emph{\bf Question}: among all possible probability distributions on at most $n$ letters, which distributions give the largest Shannon entropy?
 For finite case, the answer is given in the following proposition. \begin{proposition} For finite $n$, when $p_i=\frac{1}{n}$ for $1\leq i \leq n$, the Shannon entropy attains the maximum

-\end{proposition} Note from the derivation of the Shannon entropy, if a distribution $X$ has Shannon entropy $H(X)$, then there are approximately $K=2^{T[H(X)+o(1)]}$ sequences satisfying the distribution as $T$ being large enough.
-Thus, for the distribution attaining the maximum entropy above, there are approximately